ESGF/esgf-vocab/_sources/how_to/valid.rst

       .. image:: ../_static/CLI_Valid_all_project.png

       .. note::
-         this command look for the drs_name in every project. therefore, it could be pretty long compared to the above functions.
+         This command looks for the drs_name in every project.
+Therefore, it could be pretty long compared to the above functions.

    .. group-tab:: API as python lib

       .. code-block:: python

          import esgvoc.api as ev

          ev.valid_term_in_all_projects("IPSL")

       .. image:: ../_static/API_Valid_all_project.png

       .. note::
-         the function `ev.valid_term_in_all_projects` return a list of MatchingTerm.
+         The function `ev.valid_term_in_all_projects` returns a list of MatchingTerm.